James Fisher (2013)

 I have been extraordinarily lucky to have spent time in Japan in three different guises – as a JET, as a Daiwa Scholar and latterly as a diplomat in the political section of the British Embassy.
 Never once during the enforced exhibitionism that was English teaching in rural Kagoshima did I imagine I would later come to discuss the merits of JET directly with Japan’s Foreign Minister.
 But for me it was on the Daiwa Scholarship that I developed the most profound and long-lasting relationships with Japanese people and where I learned most about the soul of a nation that continues to surprise and delight me in equal measure.
 I salute the Foundation’s generosity and look forward to doing what I can in the future to help further develop Anglo-Japanese relations.

-Richard is currently Head of Trade, UKTI at the British Embassy in Tokyo.
+Richard recently left his job as Head of Trade, UKTI at the British Embassy in Tokyo and is back in London.

 Dr Stephan Gale (2001)